-Ready or not, open enrollment is just about here, and if you have the opportunity, it's time to start reviewing health insurance options.
+Every year during the open enrollment you have the opportunity to start reviewing health insurance options for yourself and your family.
 One of the choices you may consider is a high-deductible health plan (HDHP).
-Lower monthly premiums may sound good, but you'll pay more before insurance kicks in.
+While lower monthly premiums may sound good, you'll pay more before insurance kicks in.

 Know the benefits of your 401(k)

-We spend a lot of time gushing about HSAs and their tax benefits, but your 401(k) is a powerhouse in its own right.
+We spend a lot of time gushing about HSA tax benefits, but your 401(k) is a powerhouse in its own right.
 Contributions come straight from your paycheck before taxes.
-Doing this reduces the income you pay taxes on, and you can contribute up to $19,500 for 2021.
+Doing this reduces the income you pay taxes on, and you can contribute up to $20,500 for 2022.

 Contributing to your 401(k) is generally a good idea — especially if your company offers a match (that's free money!)
 The catch is, you'll pay regular taxes regardless of when you withdraw it.
 This could be a good or bad thing depending on your tax bracket in retirement, and spending it before you're 59½ means paying a 10% penalty on top.

 There are two exceptions to the 401(k) withdrawal rules: 1) loans or 2) hardship withdrawals.
 You can borrow up to 50% of your balance — with a limit of $50,000 — as long as you pay it back within five years.
 The IRS allows for some extra time if you used it to buy a home.
 Either way, it's a risky move.
 You could be asked to pay it all back immediately if you lost your job.
 Hardship withdrawals are only allowed if you have what the IRS calls "immediate and heavy financial need."
 You don't have to pay it back, and there's no penalty, but you will still owe regular tax.
 It's important to know both of these options hinge of whether your plan allows them.